Winter pet care and grooming tips

-While many people think “dogs and cats are animals—surely they’ll be able to cope no matter how cold it gets”, the fact is that our pets have grown accustomed to the warmth and comfort of our indoor environment and dealing with the cold and wet isn’t as easy as it might be if they were not domesticated.
+While many people think that because our pets have fur, they can cope just fine with the colder weather, the fact is that our pets have grown accustomed to the warmth and comfort of our indoor environments.
+For our pampered pooched and kitties, dealing with the cold and wet isn’t as easy as it once was for their un-domesticated ancestors.

 Keep up their exercise routine (even if you’re not motivated to)

-Your dog may find it hard to get up and leave the house during the winter months.
-But it’s important to keep up their exercise routine.
-You should try to stick to your pet’s daily walks, even though it may be frosty or raining outside.
+Your dog may find it hard to get up and leave the house during the winter months, but it’s important to keep up their exercise routine despite their reluctance.
+Motivating them to go outside and get exercise in the dead of winter can be a tough task, especially if they’re already sensitive to the cold.
+However, you really should try to stick to their regular walks, even though it may be frosty or raining outside.

-You may need to grab a warm doggy coat as mentioned above and provide them with a little more stimulation than usual.
-Consider buying them a new toy and playing more games with them at the dog park.
-They’ll soon cheer up when their blood starts pumping and, if you’re the lazy type in winter, exercising the dog is a great way to keep yourself motivated and, best of all, fit for spring.
+Apart from dressing them in a warm doggy coat, you may need to provide a little more stimulation than usual to get them out the door.
+Consider luring them with treats if necessary, or buying a new toy and playing interactive games with them at the dog park.
+They’ll soon cheer up when their blood starts pumping and, if you’re equally reluctant to venture out in winter, exercising the dog is a great way to keep yourself active and fit.

-It’s so important to make sure your pet is healthy during the cooler months, especially if they’re older or they’ve got an existing condition.
-Often a timely check-up will save you serious worry down the track.
+It’s so important to make sure your pet is healthy during the cooler months, especially if they’re older or they’ve got an existing health condition.
+Often, a timely check-up could save you serious worry down the track.

-Your pet will usually be a little more lethargic during winter but lethargy is also a common symptom for a number of conditions.
-To be on the safe side, even if your dog or cat isn’t slowing down this winter, take them to the vet at least once or twice to be sure everything is in order.
+Your pet may appear a little more lethargic during winter but lethargy is also a common symptom for a number of pet health conditions.
+To be on the safe side, even if your dog or cat doesn’t appear to be slowing down this winter, take them to the vet at least once per year to be sure everything is in order.

 Ensure they’ve got a warm, comfy spot to rest